$L^p$ improving properties and maximal estimates for certain multilinear averaging operators: Proof of Theroem

 For the induction, we assume that Theorem~\ref{thm-lac} holds for $N$-linear operators with $N=2,\cdots,m-1$.
-Note that we already show $m=2$-case holds.
+Note that we already showed that $m=2$-case holds.
 By the assumption, we have the following lemma: \begin{lemma} For $\alpha=1, \dots, m$, we have